Enabling entanglement distillation via optomechanics: Concluding Remarks

-\textit{Concluding remarks.---} We have presented a first application of the bare radiation-pressure coupling in a practical quantum communication protocol, showing how optomechanics can fill a crucial gap in enabling long distance quantum networks using Gaussian states of light.
+We have presented a first application of the bare (non-linear) radiation-pressure coupling in a practical quantum communication protocol, showing how optomechanics can fill a crucial gap in enabling long distance quantum networks using Gaussian states of light.
 Our proposal uses an indirect measurement of the photon number of the field inside a cavity through the position measurement of a mechanical element coupled to it.
-For an optimal strength of the coupling, the photon number is measured weakly or ``unsharply" and this results in entanglement distillation conditioned to the position outcome.
+For an optimal strength of the coupling, the photon number is measured weakly or ``unsharply'' and this results in entanglement concentration or producing a non-Gaussian resource state $\ket{\psi^0}$ for scalable entanglement distillation.
+As opposed to photon-photon nonlinearities, the radiation pressure coupling is a direct matter-light interaction and hence less noisy.
+Moreover optomechanical systems, especially the zipper cavity arrays in crystals are highly integrable to allow many processes in parallel as is necessary for entanglement distillation.
 For a vacuum state inside the cavity, the position meter does not move, corresponding to a failed outcome of distillation.
 Thus our procedure has a degree of similarity with the known purely optical procedure of photon subtraction \cite{Cirac, Fiurasek, browne, Walmsley,Opatrny,Olivares}, where also the vacuum component is filtered, and we have comparable figures of merit.
-On the other hand, the position measurements of a mechanical oscillator can be highly precise, especially as we are not concerned about back-reaction as the measurement is at the end of our protocol (the oscillator can be reinitialized before performing distillation again).
-Optimizations with multiple modes in the cavity can be attempted.

-The state obtained through our protocol is non-Gaussian, and thus it can serve as the first step of Gaussification \cite{browne,Campbell} --- which can enhance its entanglement further and act on multiple copies --- or, more in general, for quantum computation purposes \cite{Menicucci}.
+The state obtained through our protocol is always non-Gaussian, and thus it can serve as the malting step of scalable entanglement distillation \cite{Datta} ---or, more in general, for quantum computation purposes \cite{Menicucci,Datta2}.
 Moreover, the procedure here outlined could be useful also in a quantum repeater scenario for long distance communication, considering that there no further extraction of the distilled state from the optical cavity is needed.